-So what should be your first port of call in this brave new world of game streaming?
-We pick out the best Google Stadia games, in alphabetical order, below.
+But how do you get started?
+And what should be your first port of call in this brave new world of game streaming?
+From Baldur’s Gate 3 to SteamWorld Heist, we've picked out the best Google Stadia games, in alphabetical order, below.

 The best Google Stadia games